“In ceremony, this humble temple becomes a doorway to the heavens and gateway to the gods.”

 Approaching the temple’s main entrance, one sees the celestial winged-disc, carved in blood wood, mounted above the doorway.
 This image, used extensively in Sumerian and Egyptian times, is sacred.

 Inside the temple, a carved winged-scarab (denoting the Egyptian deity, Khepri) is mounted above the entrance to protect the ceremonial space.

-This pleasing ambiance is further enhanced by the soothing sounds of flowing water from Dawn of Eden’s nearby garden-waterfall.
+This comforting ambiance is further enhanced by the soothing sounds of flowing water from Dawn of Eden’s nearby Mermaid garden-waterfall.

 Icaros and other “Magic Melodies”

 Icaros are shamanic songs that are sung or whistled during an Ayahuasca ceremony.
 They are often referred to as magic melodies, and sometimes sung in an ancient dialect.
 Some icaros—known as arcanas—are used for protection.
 Others may be used to ratchet up the intensity of a ceremony or tone things down.
 There are healing icaros and a wide variety of specialty icaros to include those intended to provoke the purge and assist participants with the release of their emotional, psychological and spiritual blockages.
 Icaros are a magical art form, and they play an important role.
 Shipibo women typically sing icaros at Dawn of Eden.
 Their feminine energy provides a valued complement to the ceremony.
 Aside from icaros, Dawn of Eden incorporates specially selected shamanic music that takes the magic occurring during ceremony to an altogether higher level.